snat-s/notes/thoughts/finish_things.md

 into a part of engineering or computer science I find amazing communities with people that are amazing and everyone is really welcoming.

-This is a part that I still am in awe.
-The amount of people that can colaborate on gigantic proyects just because they have the same interest blows my head.
+This is a part that I still am in awe of.
+The amount of people that can collaborate on gigantic projects just because they have the same interest blows my head.

-And this makes it a bit more difficult on how to decide to which projects I should invest my time.
+And this makes it a bit more difficult to decide which projects I should invest my time in.

-So feeling really confused and not sure on what to do.
+So feeling really confused and not sure what to do.
 It was a question that I had in my head for roughly six months and I wrote a bit before about it.
 But I finally got some great advice about how to tackle this.